American Music Awards of 2022

 The 50th Annual American Music Awards were held on November 20, 2022, at the Microsoft Theater in Los Angeles, in recognition of the most popular artists, songs, and albums of 2022.
-Wayne Brady hosted the show, which aired live on ABC.
-It was made available for streaming a day later on Hulu.
+Wayne Brady hosted the ceremony, which aired live on ABC and was streamed the next day on Hulu.

 Nominations were announced on October 13, 2022.
 Four new categories were introduced this year: Favorite Afrobeats Artist, Favorite K-pop Artist, Favorite Rock Song, and Favorite Rock Album.
 Bad Bunny led the nominations overall with eight while Beyoncé and Taylor Swift were the most-nominated female artists with six each.
-Imagine Dragons and Måneskin earned the most group nominations, with four each.
+Imagine Dragons and Måneskin were the most-nominated groups, with four each.

 Swift won all six of her nominations, including Artist of the Year, and extended her record as the most-awarded artist in AMA history, with 40 wins overall.
 A special award, Song of Soul, was presented to Yola.
 Lionel Richie was honored with the Icon Award.

+This was the final American Music Awards to air on ABC.
+Starting in 2025, the ceremony aired on CBS and streamed on Paramount+.

 Background and broadcast

-On September 15, 2022, Dick Clark Productions (DCP) and ABC announced that the 50th American Music Awards (AMAS) would be held on November 20 at the Microsoft Theater in Los Angeles, with Jesse Collins executive-producing the show together with Dionne Harmon and Jeannae Rouzan-Clay, and Larry Klein as producer.
+On September 15, 2022, Dick Clark Productions (DCP) and ABC announced that the 50th American Music Awards (AMAS) would be held on November 20 at the Microsoft Theater in Los Angeles, with Jesse Collins executive producing the show together with Dionne Harmon and Jeannae Rouzan-Clay, and Larry Klein as producer.
 Tickets for the show went on sale on October 7 via AXS.com.
 Nominations were revealed on October 13.
 The show aired live on ABC and was made available for streaming the day after on Hulu.

 The ceremony recorded the lowest-ever viewership in the history of the awards, with an audience of 3.3 million.
 It earned a 0.6 demo rating, marking a significant drop compared to the previous year's 3.8 million audience and 1.0 rating.